bugragungoz/FDM-addon/README.md

 ### Requirements

-- yt-dlp installed and in PATH
+- yt-dlp MUST be installed and in PATH (be sure updated)
 - Python 3.8+

 ## Documentation